Waterbury Indians (baseball): 1966 to 1971: Eastern League membership

 The 1968 Waterbury "Indians" continued Eastern League play as the franchise became a minor league affiliate of the Cleveland Indians.
 The Eastern League dropped the Pawtucket Indians and Williamsport Mets franchises and returned to playing as a six-team Class AA level league.

 With the new structure, Waterbury ended the 1968 season in last place.
 The Indians ended the regular season with a record of 52–88.
-Waterbury finished in sixth place, playing the season under managers Phil Cavarretta (19–38) and Ray Mueller (33–50) and finished 32.5 games behind the first place Pittsfield Red Sox.
+Waterbury finished in sixth place, playing the season under managers Phil Cavarretta (19–38) and Ray Mueller (33–50) and finished 32½ games behind the first place Pittsfield Red Sox.
 Waterbury did not qualify for the four-team playoffs, won by the Reading Phillies.
 Waterbury Indians pitcher Mike Hedlund led the Eastern League with 149 strikeouts.
 Following the 1968 season, Waterbury owner Jerry Waring sold the Waterbury franchise to Bernie Durocher, nephew of Baseball Hall of Fame manager Leo Durocher.

 The 1969 Waterbury Indians finished in last place in the six-team Class AA Eastern League regular season standings.
 Waterbury ended the regular season with a 48–93 record, finishing in sixth place while playing under manager Clay Bryant.
 The Indians finished 42.0 gamed behind the first place York Pirates and did not qualify for the four-team playoffs, which were cancelled after one game and the York Pirates being declared champions.
 Waterbury drew 37.371 fans for the season, lowest in the league.
 In the 1969 season, Waterbury and Elmira played an extra game against each other by accident.

 In 1970, the Waterbury "Pirates" continued Eastern League play as a minor league affiliate of the Pittsburgh Pirates and won the league championship.
 The newly named Pirates ended the 1970 season with a record of 79–62, finishing in first place, while playing under manager Red Davis.
-Waterbury ended the season 1.0 game ahead of the second place Reading Phillies (78–63) in the final standings of the six-team league.
+Waterbury ended the season a mere 1.0 game ahead of the second place Reading Phillies (78–63) in the final standings of the six-team league.
 No playoffs were held and Waterbury won the league championship finishing by in first place.
 Red Davis was named as Eastern League Manager of the Year.
 Gene Clines and Richie Zisk were key players on the Pirates championship team.
 Zisk later became an All-Star player and led the American League in home runs.
 Clines had a long major league career and was a long-time hitting coach for the Seattle Mariners.